muhack/muhack.github.io/_posts/2023-07-08-CCC23-landing-page.md

 # CCC23 - MuHack Badge and keychain

-So you stubled upon this strange circuit board and you want to know more about it?
+So you stumbled upon this strange circuit board and you want to know more about it?
 Well, you are in the right place!

 ## The MuHack Badge